Crimean Tatars national football team

 The Crimean Tatars national football team is a football team representing Crimean Tatars in international tournaments.
 The team is governed by the Crimean Tatar Football Union.
 It is not associated with the Ukrainian Association of Football, but it is supported by the Mejlis of the Crimean Tatar People, which in the Russian Federation is listed as an extremist organization.

 History

 The national team was formed in 2006 based on a university team of the Crimean Engineer and Pedagogical University and associated with revival and development of Crimean Tatars identity following dissolution of the Soviet Union and return of Crimean Tatars to Crimea.

 In 2006, the newly established team entered the ELF Cup tournament, organized by the Cyprus Turkish Football Association, a member of the N.F.-Board.
 The team played 5 matches in the tournament, knocking out Kyrgyzstan (a FIFA member) in the semifinals with overtime, and reached the finals, losing to the hosts with a score of 1–3.
-The team led by Rustem Osmanov was declared:
+The team was led by Rustem Osmanov.